Form 2 – Claim under the Fair Work Act 2009 alleging dismissal in contravention of a general protection

 The forms and documents you file to apply to the Court can vary depending on what type of application is most suitable for your issue.
 Generally, Fair Work applications fall into the following categories:

-The Court has a small claims jurisdiction (along with the magistrates court in each state and territory), for claims of less than $100,000 and to settle some disputes over the conversion of casual employment to full-time or part-time employment.
+The Court has a small claims jurisdiction (along with the magistrates court in each state and territory), for claims of less than $100,000 and to settle some disputes regarding fixed term contracts and whether an employee was a casual upon commencement of their employment.

 Small claims is faster and more informal than other court proceedings.
 It provides a more affordable option to resolve your dispute if you have tried other options like negotiating with your employer (or former employer) and mediation.
-Generally with a small claims application, you do not have a lawyer (you are unrepresented) and neither does the other party (the respondent) unless you have leave of the Court (this means asking the Court’s permission).
+Generally with a small claims application, neither party has a lawyer (both parties are unrepresented) unless a party has leave of the Court (this means asking the Court’s permission).

-To apply for small claims you must file:
+To apply for unpaid wages and entitlements under the small claims process you must file:

 Be sure to correctly identify your employer (or former employer).
 Refer to your employment contract or payslips to see who your employer is (or was).
 The employer will be referred to in the application as the ‘respondent’.